-MyPass’ core market: the Energy & Resources sector, has risen to the challenge despite being hit by weakened demand for fuel due to travel restrictions, enforced lockdown and the subsequent global oversupply.
+MyPass®’s core market, the Energy & Resources sector, has risen to the challenge despite being hit by weakened demand for fuel due to travel restrictions, enforced lockdown and e subsequent global oversupply.
 On a positive note, projects and the adoption of digital solutions have been fast-tracked to drive innovative outcomes in the face of the current global challenges.
 MyPass® Founder and CEO, Matt Smith, has also made some observations on the Energy & Resources sector's collective response to the pandemic.

 What opportunities has COVID-19 presented?